 Publishing date: Sep 2015

-I held this book close to my heart, not only for the experience of the writer, which in many ways remind me of my own, but also because it showed me a different side of East Crete.
+I held this book close to my heart, not only for the experience of the writer, which in many ways reminds me of my own but also because it showed me a different side of East Crete.
 I used to plan my itinerary of Lasithi and I loved it!